CPHS/OPHS Glossary of Terms

 The Biosafety Officer provides compliance assistance, technical information,

-and training to assist UC Berkeley faculty and staff in meeting the
+and training to assist UC Berkeley faculty and staff in meeting the requirements

-biohazardous materials.
+materials.
 For more information, visit Biosafety on the EH&S website.

-Biological Use Authorization - An authorization/approval number issued for research involving
+Biological Use Authorization - An authorization/approval number issued for research involving biological

-biological use(s) from the Biosafety Office at UC Berkeley.
+use(s) from the Biosafety Office at UC Berkeley.
 See also:

 Biosafety Officer.